 School starting age

-Most children start school full-time in the September after their fourth birthday.
-This means they’ll turn 5 during their first school year.
+Most children start reception full-time in September after their fourth birthday.

 If you want your child to start later

-If you do not think your child is ready to start school at the usual time, they can start later - as long as they’re in full-time education by the time they reach ‘compulsory school age’.
+If you do not think your child is ready to start school in September, they can start later.
+For example, if your child only turns 4 in August, you might decide to wait before sending them to school.
+But they must be in full-time education by the time they reach ‘compulsory school age’.

 They can start: